 Exporting the WordPress user geolocation data

-With the Users Insights export feature you can easily export the geolocation data of your WordPress users in a CSV format.
+With the Users Insights export feature, you can easily export the geolocation data of your WordPress users in a CSV format.
 Just by making the geolocation columns visible on the table, when you click on the export button, they will be automatically added to the exported file.
-Additionally, you can use the filters to segment the users by geolocation and export only the filtered user list.
+Additionally, you can use the filters to segment the users by location or any other field and export only the filtered user list.